-- Visit the Chernobyl Power Plant from a safe distance for photographing and visit the newly opened viewing area to see the newly installed sarcophagus.
+- Visit the Chernobyl Power Plant from a safe distance for photographing and visit the newly opened viewing area to see the freshly installed sarcophagus.

 - Head to the abandoned town of Pripyat for a walk.
-There is so much to see here but highlights include the city sign, red forest, the bridge of death, the hospital, the old river port, the collapsed elementary school, the spooky cinema prometheus, the palace of culture, a soviet grocery store, the sports center, the famous amusement park (with ferris wheel) and the football stadium turned forest.
+There is so much to see here, but highlights include the city sign, red forest, the bridge of death, the hospital, the old river port, the collapsed elementary school, the spooky cinema Prometheus, the palace of culture, a Soviet grocery store, the sports center, the famous amusement park (with Ferris wheel) and the football stadium turned to forest.

-- Continue your Pripyat sightseeing with a visit to the Police station filled with radiated machinery and the old Firefighters station where the first responders to the Chernobyl blast left from (most of who did not return).
+- Continue your Pripyat sightseeing with a visit to the Police station filled with radiated machinery, and the old Firefighters station were the first responders to the Chernobyl blast left from (most of who did not return).